-BIOL 233, 234 Human Anatomy and

-Physiology I, II 8
+BIOL 233, 234 Human Anatomy and Physiology I, II 8

-EXSC 200 Health Promotion 3
+EXSC 200 Health Promotion

 EXSC 201 First Aid 3

 EXSC 220 Basic Nutrition Science 3

-EXSC 250W Research Methods in Biokinetics 3
+EXSC/ATTR 250W Research Methods in Kinesology 3

 EXSC 298 Fitness Leadership 2

-EXSC 351 Kinesiology 3
+EXSC 351 Kinesiology

 EXSC 352 Physiology of Exercise 3

-EXSC 395 Field Assessment Skills and
+EXSC 395 Field Assessment Skills and Techniques 3

-Techniques 3

 EXSC 411 Cardiovascular Physiology and

-Pathophysiology 3
+Pathophysiology

 EXSC 416 Metabolic Interactions 3

 EXSC 451 Administration in Exercise Science 3

-EXSC 453 Exercise Prescription and
+EXSC 453 Exercise Prescription and Rehabilitation .
+3

-Rehabilitation 3

-EXSC 465 Exercise for Special Health
+EXSC 465 Exercise for Special Health Populations 3

-Populations 3

-EXSC 498 Field Experience in Fitness
+EXSC 299 Field Experience in Fitness Leadership 1

-Leadership 1

 PSYC 100 General Psychology 3

 Total Credit Hours: 54

-Choose ONE from the following exercise science electives :
+Choose ONE from the following exercise science electives:

-EXSC 240 Medical Terminology
+ECSC 240 Medical Terminology

+EXSC 310 Aging, Health and Physical Activity

-EXSC 360 Sports Psychology
+ECSC 360 Sports Psychology

-EXCS 445 Exercise Science Research
+ECSC 445 Exercise Science Research

 Subtotal Credit Hours: 3

-Choose ONE of the e following pre-professional courses:
+Choose ONE of the following pre-professional courses:

 EXSC 495 Internship 3

 BIOL 216 Microbiology 4

 BIOL 312 Genetics 3

-CHEM (CHEM 111/113 or CHEM 121/12 23) 4
+CHEM (CHEM 111/113 or CHEM 121/123) 4

 PHYS 101 Introduction to Physics 4

 Subtotal Credit Hours: 3-4

 Total Credit Hours: 56-57

 Students pursuing the undergraduate course requirements for physical therapy or occupational therapy graduate programs can do so in the exercise science major.
-Most of these programs admit students to an 18-24 month graduate program.
+Most of these programs admit students to a 2-3 year graduate program.
 Admission to these programs is competitive, requiring a minimum grade-point average of 3.0.
 Students should consult the schools to which they are applying for exact required courses.
 Most graduate programs require these additional courses:

+English Composition

+Statistics

+Calculus

+Physics (one year)

+One year of biology

+Additional Biology

+(1 more general, cell, genetics)

+Chemistry (one year)

+Sociology

-English Composition Statistics Calculus Physics (one year) Additional Biology (1 more general, cell, genetics) Chemistry (one year) Sociology Internship or work experience in the field
+Internship or work experience in the field

 Students pursuing an undergraduate preparation for physician assistant programs can do so in the exercise science major.
-Most of these programs admit students to an 18-24 month graduate program.
+Most of these programs admit students to a 2-3 year graduate program.
 Admission to these programs is competitive, requiring a minimum grade-point average of 3.0.
 Students should consult the schools to which they are applying for exact required courses.
 Most graduate programs require these additional courses:

+Medical Terminology

+Statistics

+Additional Biology (1 more general, micro-, genetics)

+Chemistry (one year)

+Sociology

-Medical Terminology Statistics Additional Biology (1 more general, micro-, genetics) Chemistry (one year) Sociology Internship or work experience in the field
+Internship or work experience in the field